 Intuitively, $\empdeltam{a}{t}$ (resp. $\empdeltap{a}{t}$) represents an lower (resp. upper) bound on the amount of information towards decision $\left\{ a \in \set{\THRESHOLD} \right\}$.
 In the elimination step, all unsuitable candidates are removed at the end of the sampling round; that is, arms which corresponding upper confidence bound is below $0$.
 We assume in the remainder of the section that the sampling budget $\NBATCHES$ is at least equal to $\NARMS$.

-\paragraph{Recommendation Rule} This algorithm enables early stopping, as if there is no suitable candidate left (\ie $\mathcal{S}_t = \emptyset$), then~\hyperlink{PKGAI}{PKGAI} returns the empty set (Line L.$13$).
-If there is no suitable candidate $a$ such that $\empdeltam{a}{\NBATCHES}+\empdeltap{a}{\NBATCHES} > 0$, it also returns the empty set --when considering symmetrical confidence intervals, it is equivalent to testing whether $\expmean{a}{t}>\THRESHOLD$ (L.$13$).
+\textit{Recommendation rule.} This algorithm enables early stopping, as if there is no suitable candidate left (\ie $\mathcal{S}_t = \emptyset$), then~\hyperlink{PKGAI}{PKGAI} returns the empty set (Line L.$13$).
+If there is no suitable candidate $a$ such that $\empdeltam{a}{\NBATCHES}+\empdeltap{a}{\NBATCHES} > 0$, it also returns the empty set---when considering symmetrical confidence intervals, it is equivalent to testing whether $\expmean{a}{t}>\THRESHOLD$ (L.$13$).
 Otherwise, it returns one of the arms maximizing the lower confidence bound (L.$16$).

-\paragraph{Sampling Rule} As initialization, each arm $a \in \ARMS$ is pulled once. \hyperlink{PKGAI}{PKGAI} combines upper/lower confidence bounds-based sampling~\citep{kano2019good,kaufmann2018sequential}, and exploitation-oriented approaches~\citep{locatelli2016optimal,tabata2020bad}.
+\textit{Sampling rule.} As initialization, each arm $a \in \ARMS$ is pulled once. \hyperlink{PKGAI}{PKGAI} combines upper/lower confidence bounds-based sampling~\citep{kano2019good,kaufmann2018sequential}, and exploitation-oriented approaches~\citep{locatelli2016optimal,tabata2020bad}.
 Several sampling rules, some inspired by prior fixed-confidence algorithms, are described in Algorithm~\ref{algo:StickyAlgo}.
-We also propose another exploration strategy, named LCB-G, which targets the lower confidence bound.
+We also propose another exploration algorithm, named LCB-G, which targets the lower confidence bound.
 We denote \hyperlink{PKGAI}{PKGAI}(*) the meta-algorithm where the sampling rule remains undefined.

-\paragraph{Comparison With Prior Works} Note that, contrary to~\hyperlink{APGAI}{APGAI}, this algorithm requires the knowledge of instance-dependent quantities to define the confidence bounds, and of $\NBATCHES$, thus not permitting continuation.
+\textit{Comparison with prior works.} Note that, contrary to~\hyperlink{APGAI}{APGAI}, this algorithm requires the knowledge of instance-dependent quantities to define the confidence bounds, and of $\NBATCHES$, thus not permitting continuation.
 This meta-algorithm is related to algorithms proposed in fixed-confidence variants of the GAI problem (\eg BAEC~\citep{tabata2020bad} for PKGAI(APT$_P$), HDoC and LUCB-G~\citep{kano2019good} for PKGAI(UCB)), albeit not entirely similar.
 To adapt to the fixed-budget constraint, Lines L.$14$ and L.$16$ are introduced, corresponding to cases where the allocated budget is probably too small to assess with certainty whether $\set{\THRESHOLD}=\emptyset$.